turgeonmaxime/turgeonmaxime.github.io/content/_index.md

   -  *Neloy, A.* and **Turgeon, M.** "Feature Extraction and Prediction of Combined Text and Survey Data using Two-Staged Modeling", 2022 International Conference on Data Mining Workshops (ICDMW), Orlando, USA, 2022.

-  - **Turgeon, M.**, Greenwood, C.M.T., and Labbe, A. "A Tracy-Widom Empirical Estimator For Valid P-values With High-Dimensional Datasets".
-Submitted. [arxiv](https://arxiv.org/abs/1811.07356)

   - Farkas, C., Mella, A., **Turgeon, M.**, and Haigh, J.J.
 "A novel SARS-CoV-2 viral sequence bioinformatic pipeline has found genetic evidence that the viral 3’ untranslated region (UTR) is evolving and generating increased viral diversity".
 Frontiers in Microbiology, 12: 2021. [doi:10.3389/fmicb.2021.665041](https://doi.org/10.3389/fmicb.2021.665041).

   - **Turgeon, M.**, Oualkacha, K., Ciampi, A., Miftah, H., Dehghan, G., Zanke, B.W., Benedet, A.L., Rosa-Neto, P., Greenwood, C.M.T., Labbe, A., for the Alzheimer’s Disease Neuroimaging Initiative.
 “Principal component of explained variance: an efficient and optimal data dimension reduction framework for association studies”.
 Statistical Methods in Medical Research, 27: 2018. [doi:10.1177/0962280216660128](https://dx.doi.org/10.1177/0962280216660128).